logikioopensource/b2b-accelerator/README.md

-# Logik.io Integration with Salesforce B2B Commerce
+# Logik.io Integration with Salesforce Commerce Cloud

 ## Preconditions
 This guide assumes the following in Salesforce: